ErenEla/transparencyEpias/README.md

 ### Sample Usage

-To be able to reach file user shoul follow instructions below.
+To be able to reach file user should follow instructions below.
 - MCP Values Example:

 ```python